Lot4Fun/oceangraph-guide/src/app_guide/data_guide/data_filtering_policy.md

  [7.7466 7.7459 7.7462 ...    nan    nan    nan]]
 ```

-## 4. Fallback to non-adjusted data
+## 4. Data selection: Adjusted vs. non-adjusted

+The system uses the following logic to determine which data to use:

+1. **Check for ADJUSTED variables**: The system first checks if all three `_ADJUSTED` variables (`PRES_ADJUSTED`, `TEMP_ADJUSTED`, `PSAL_ADJUSTED`) exist in the NetCDF file.
+2. **Validate data availability**: If all three ADJUSTED variables exist, the system checks whether **at least one** of them contains valid (non-NaN) data.
+3. **Use ADJUSTED data**: If the condition in step 2 is met, all ADJUSTED variables and their corresponding QC flags are used.
-If all values in an `_ADJUSTED` variable (e.g., `PRES_ADJUSTED`, `TEMP_ADJUSTED`, `PSAL_ADJUSTED`) are NaN, the system automatically falls back to the corresponding non-adjusted variable (e.g., `PRES`, `TEMP`, `PSAL`).
+4. **Fallback to non-adjusted data**: If ADJUSTED variables don't exist, or if all three are entirely NaN, the system uses the non-adjusted variables (`PRES`, `TEMP`, `PSAL`) and their QC flags instead.

-This fallback mechanism ensures that real-time profiles or profiles that have not yet undergone delayed-mode quality control can still be utilized, maximizing data availability while maintaining quality standards.
+This mechanism ensures that real-time profiles or profiles that have not yet undergone delayed-mode quality control can still be utilized, maximizing data availability while maintaining quality standards.

-**Fallback pairs:**
+**Data pairs:**

 - `PRES_ADJUSTED` → `PRES`
 - `TEMP_ADJUSTED` → `TEMP`